dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

     <img src="./images/1060-14-02-a.png" alt="1060-14-02-a.png" width="50%" height="50%">
 </p>

-Help Monica lose weight by writing a query to choose the foods, whose fat percentages are lower than the average from the "Foods" table.
+Help Monica lose weight by writing a query to choose the foods, whose fat percentages are lower than the average from the `Foods` table.
 Then show the resulting table.

-> :warning: Use the AVG() function.
+> :warning: Use the `AVG()` function.

 #### Solution 14.2